WDI-SEA/react-explainer/README.md

 ----
 # :crystal_ball: Overview

-React.JS is a frontend framework that utilizes a virtual DOM and JSX to build component based UI.
+React.JS is a frontend framework that utilizes a virtual DOM and JSX to build a component based UI.

 React is an open source javascript library developed internally at Facebook to build scalable UIs - the internal tagline was "build once, use everywhere."
 Components are built to be reused, and also scale to mobile via React Native.